 WHAT TO EXPECT WITH HORMONE REPLACEMENT THERAPY

-Micronized progesterone given at night before bed is a typical first step to treating perimenopausal symptoms, especially in the earlier stage.
+Micronized progesterone taken at night before bed is a typical first step to treating perimenopausal symptoms, especially in the earlier stage.
 This amazing hormone has been shown to help with sleep, reduce anxiety, clear brain fog and more.

 The next step in treating hot flashes, after natural therapies have been exhausted or if indicated (i.e. early menopause), is treating with bioidentical estrogen.
 A common choice is starting with the estradiol transdermal patch.
 It’s recommended to start at the lowest dose and work up to the lowest effective dose.
 The transdermal patch has been vetted for safety and risk for clotting is low.
 Keep in mind, if you have a history of heart disease, stroke or DVT, an estrogen replacement is not recommended.

 Lastly, many women only experience vaginal dryness, pain with intercourse, and/or urinary tract infections.
 The vaginal tissue is sensitive to estriol, a specific type of estrogen.
 When estriol is low, the vaginal tissue starts to atrophy and dry up.
 In this case, it is recommended to use a vaginal estriol cream 2 to 3 times a week.
 This treatment works great for most women!

 Ovaries are intricately connected to the thyroid and the adrenal glands.
 When they are also out of balance, it can make your symptoms much worse.
 It’s important to check the health of the thyroid and the adrenals and treat if necessary.
 Balancing cortisol levels (stress hormone) can help reduce symptoms.
 This can be done with a low-sugar diet, mindfulness, and exercise.
 However, sometimes a much stronger treatment is needed to rebalance the thyroid and adrenals, and a specific supplement protocol is recommended.